SWEDENBORGIAN CHURCH OF NORTH AMERICA TIMELINE

 His spiritual world experiences thus became more explicit and pedagogical with teaching points to be drawn from them.
 With that pivot, Swedenborg more dramatically entered a style of writing that became the first text in the modern genre of spiritualist literature.
 History of religion scholars have often argued he is the first spiritualist author (Schmidt 2000:200-46; Block 1932: 56-57; Goodrick-Clarke 2008:152-78; Doyle 1926:1:1-18).
 Aldous Huxley gauges Swedenborg as dramatically distinctive for his unusual access to spiritual phenomena (Huxley 1956: 13-14), and historian of nineteenth-century America Bret Carroll details the origin of spiritualism in claims of direct and retrievable discourse with personalities now living in the spiritual world as a tradition that began with Swedenborg and “a veritable Swedenborgian subculture in Transcendentalist America” (Carroll 1997:16-34).

 Organizational strife characterized much of the first century.
 This oldest American branch endured a large-scale schism at the end of the nineteenth-century in a classic liberal-conservative split characteristic of many American Christian movements at the time.
 The long rising liberal tendencies in religion across the United States (and Europe) spurred many efforts to conserve and retrieve original traditions, often in the form of purist or Fundamentalist rhetoric.
 In American Swedenborgianism, what became known as the Academy Movement originated mid-century and culminated with a formal schism in 1890 (Williams-Hogan and Eller 2005:183-92).
 The core principle involved the infallibility of Swedenborg (Block 1952:205-32).
-A prominent contentious issue emblematic of the difference between the two branches involved the esoteric concept of Swedenborg’s writings containing an inner sense just as sacred scripture contains an inner sense as the basis of Swedenborg’s own revelatory method.
+A prominent contentious issue emblematic of the difference between the two branches involved whether Swedenborg’s writings are themselves scripture.
+The older branch does not speak of Swedenborg’s writings as scripture, whereas the younger branch calls them the Third Testament..
 As such, the General Church regards Swedenborg’s writings as a Third Testament and read from them in services as part of the Word along with Old and New Testament readings.
 In addition, whereas the older branch was congregational in polity, meaning that local congregations controlled the operations of the ministry including doctrinal interpretations, the new branch adopted episcopal polity with operational and doctrinal authority stemming from the Executive Bishop.

 The conservative branch endured its own schism in the 1930’s as a group taking the name The Lord’s New Church Which Is Nova Hierosolyma (usually called The Lords New Church or Nova) broke away over its claims that because Swedenborg’s writings are the Third Testament and therefore sacred scripture, they, too, must contain an inner sense.
 This group, though small in the United States, has an international profile with churches in Holland and the Ukraine especially (Williams-Hogan and Eller 2005:292-94).